-Contact: Jean-Francois Meullenet, Professor and Head, ifmeull@uark.edu, 5-6919; FDSC Assessment Committee: Franck Carbonero, Kristen Gibson, Andy Proctor; Graduate Coordinator: Ya-Jane Wang.
+Contact: Wayne Mackay, Professor and Interim Head, mackay@uark.edu, 5-6919 FDSC Assessment Committee: Franck Carbonero, Kristen Gibson, Andy Proctor

+Graduate Coordinator: Ya-Jane Wang.

 2. Department Mission

 The mission of the Department of Food Science is to serve as the primary source of higher education, fundamental and applied research, and public service associated with enhancing the wholesomeness, quality and availability of food, improving the health of Arkansas residents, and adding value to raw agricultural products with particular emphasis on products relevant to Arkansas.
 The Department of Food Science promotes programs for achieving regional, national and international recognition of excellence while contributing to the advancement of the quality of life and professional development for Arkansans.